AnishMangal0423/Flights-Booking-Service/README.md

 # Flight Booking Service
-This repository contains the source code and assets of Flight Search Service .
-The purpose of this Repository is to Note down all the Flights based on Filters like Source to Destination , Date , Time , Price , Number of Passengers.
+This repository contains the source code and assets of Flight Booking Service .
+The purpose of this Repository is to Make the Booking of Ticket After Searching the Flight according to Date, Time , Price on Flight-Search Service.

 ## Block Diagram